eth-csem/csemlib/README.rst

 Python package that enables extracting the CSEM
 -----------------------------------------------

 Note that CSEM extractions are only possible, if you have access to the regional submodels.
+In addition, you gcc, should be installed before installation.
+(This is currently still a legacy from the fact that we historically used Fortran to evaluate the S20RTS spherical harmonics).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installation on Linux and Mac OS X